Ergonomic Office S.P.A S Model

 Natural shifts between supported and upright postures

+This approach reduces prolonged static duration while supporting postural sustainability.
+Small posture changes help the body reset and keep blood moving.
 Posture changes and brief movement contribute to natural repose and help maintain healthy blood flow across the workday.

 Sedentary Risk Reduction